neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert-python.md

 limitations under the License.
 -->

-# **SparseML CLI: Sparse Transfer Learning with BERT**
+# **SparseML Python API: Sparse Transfer Learning with BERT**

-This page explains how to fine-tune a pre-sparsified BERT model onto a downstream dataset with SparseML's CLI.
+This page explains how to fine-tune a pre-sparsified BERT model onto a downstream dataset with SparseML's `Trainer`.

 ## **Sparse Transfer Learning Overview**